 Areas of expertise

-My project Agents of Enlightenment.
+Among my previous project, the Agents of Enlightenment.
 Changing the minds in eighteenth-century Northern Europe (Academy of Finland, 2017–2021) examined the role of local knowledge agents for the spread of new, evidence-based knowledge and radical philosophy in Finland and the Baltic area between 1740 and 1810.

 Together with Johanna Ilmakunnas at Åbo Akademi University, I have also directed the project Tie meren yli - Vägen över havet (Municipality of Turku and Svenska Kulturfonden, 2019–2021), where we examined cultural, economic and human interaction between Turku and Uppsala from 1640 to 1828.